laggron42/Laggrons-Dumb-Cogs/docs/warnsystem.rst

     command to create/assign the role.

 The member will get the mute role for the specified time.
-You can edit this role as you like to allow him some channels for example.
-Removing his role manually will cancel his mute without problem, but the warn will still exist.
+You can edit this role as you like to allow them some channels for example.
+Removing their role manually will cancel the mute without problems, but the warn will still exist.
 Removing the warn with the ``[p]warnings`` command will also remove the role if needed.